-We suggest solutions to the most common calligraphy problems, from poor ink flow to ink dropping everywhere.
+We suggest solutions to the most common calligraphy problems.

 Your pointed nib is made up of two split pieces of metal which fit perfectly together.
 These are called the ‘tines’.
 The tines lead to a small hole called a ‘vent’, where the ink sits, ready to flow down your nib when you apply pressure.
 Begin by touching the tip of the nib down on the paper.
 The vent needs to be facing up, and the tines need to hit the paper equally.
 If you twist the nib the ink can’t release and it will feel scratchy.

 Move your paper so that there is a right angle between your arm and the bottom of the page.
 Check that the tines can open up easily.
 The sensation of the downstroke is a smooth one, so keep adjusting until it is.
 Hold the pen at an angle of 30 degrees from the paper.
 If you hold it too upright, you will have issues with the nib catching on the paper and the ink won’t be able to flow.
 Hold the pen gently, trying not to grip it tightly.

 4 There's no contrast between the up and down stroke thicknesses.